-Ingrid Srinath is the founder Director of the Centre for Social Impact and Philanthropy (CSIP) at Ashoka University, the first academic centre in South Asia to focus on these themes.
-CSIP has produced path-breaking research on philanthropic flows, the impact of changes in foreign funding, the non-profit ecosystem and regulatory reform, besides providing world class capacity building programmes for non-profit leaders and young people starting their careers in the sector.
+Ingrid Srinath is the founder and director of the Centre for Social Impact and Philanthropy (CSIP) at Ashoka University.
+CSIP has produced path-breaking research on philanthropic flows, the impact of changes in foreign funding, the nonprofit ecosystem, and regulatory reform, besides providing world-class capacity-building programmes for nonprofit leaders and young people starting their careers in the sector.

-A graduate of the Indian Institute of Management, Ingrid transitioned from her 12-year career in advertising to the non-profit sector in 1998 with CRY (Child Rights and You), where she was CEO from 2004-08.
-At CRY she re-engineered resource mobilisation strategies and systems to achieve rapid and resilient growth through pioneering innovative fundraising channels and reinventing the brand to embrace rights based advocacy.
+A graduate of the Indian Institute of Management, Ingrid transitioned from her 12-year career in advertising to the nonprofit sector in 1998 to work with CRY (Child Rights and You), where she was CEO from 2004-2008.
+At CRY, she reengineered resource mobilisation strategies and systems to achieve rapid and resilient growth through pioneering innovative fundraising channels and reinventing the brand to embrace rights-based advocacy.
 Spearheading the movement to amend India’s constitution to make education a fundamental right was another key achievement of her tenure as CEO.

-She served as Secretary General from 2008-12 at CIVICUS: World Alliance for Citizen Participation, an influential global network of non-profit organisations, steering its leadership of civil society through the turbulence of the global financial crisis.
+From 2008-2012, Ingrid served as Secretary General at CIVICUS, an influential global network of nonprofit organisations steering its leadership of civil society through the turbulence of the global financial crisis at that time.

-She was Executive Director of CHILDLINE India Foundation, India’s emergency helpline for children in distress and, subsequently, CEO of Hivos India, the Indian arm of the Dutch global NGO, managing its challenging circumstances through the clampdown on foreign funding in India.
+Ingrid was Executive Director of CHILDLINE India Foundation, India’s emergency helpline for children in distress and, subsequently, CEO of Hivos India, the Indian arm of the Dutch global NGO, where she led the organisation through the challenging circumstances of the clampdown on foreign funding in India.